oVirt/ovirt-site/source/feature/networkfilter.html.md

 2. Adding network_filter_id column to vnic_profile set with the current default value of vdsm-no-mac-spoofing filter.
 3. In case VM's interface ip_addr allocation will be supported, further thoughts is required regarding the upgrade.

+##### Command

+1. Modify VM's nic creation to configure the network's filter
+2. Should consider corner cases for logical network's network filter modification:
+    1. Network filter was modified - should all VM connected to the host should be modified?
+    2. Host H is in the data center.
+Network 'XXX' is not defined in the data center but was already configured in the host H (papers as un-managed network ).
+Network 'XXX' is now being added with different network filter.

 #### Rest API

 1. Add command for listing all network filters